Damaged Breaker Found During Plumbing Inspection on Kickliter Ln, Land O’ Lakes, FL 34637

 For homeowners looking to understand more about drain issues and preventative care, our article on drain cleaning and cleanout location services is another helpful resource.

-Why Choose Home Therapist for Plumbing and Water Heater Service
+Why Land O' Lakes Homeowners Trust Home Therapist for Plumbing and Water Heater Work

 At Home Therapist Cooling, Heating, and Plumbing, our goal is simple: take the stress out of plumbing and HVAC issues for Tampa Bay homeowners.
 For this homeowner in Land O’ Lakes, FL 34637, that meant a careful inspection, a clear explanation of the damaged water heater breaker, and straightforward recommendations so they could make an informed decision.